Learning Latent Space Dynamics with Model-Form Uncertainties: A Stochastic Reduced-Order Modeling Approach: Probabilistic Formulation for Model-Form Uncertainties

 Following the above discussion, let $\mathbf{P} = (P_1, \dots, P_m)^\top$ denote the random vector of coefficients on the tangent space.
 The stochastic projection matrix is then defined as

-The underlying probability measure $\pi$ is derived in the context of information theory, using the principle of maximum entropy under repulsive constraints defining the convex combination on the tangent space.
-Specifically, the consideration of the constraints
+The underlying probability measure $\pi$, which implicitly defines the stochastic model on the Stiefel manifold, is derived in the context of information theory \cite{Jaynes1957a,Jaynes1957b}, using the principle of maximum entropy \cite{Shannon1948}.
+Following the above discussion and leveraging the results derived in \cite{Afsari}, we introduce repulsive constraints defining a convex combination on the tangent space:

 and